Geocodio/docs/source.html.md

 <aside class="notice">
 Breaking changes are defined as changes that remove or rename properties in the JSON output of any API endpoint.
 Your API client should be able to gracefully support addition of new JSON properties, as this is not considered a breaking change.
 </aside>

+## v1.10

+*Released on February 24, 2026*

+* **Breaking:** ACS 2024 data is now returned for all [Census ACS appends](/#census-acs-american-community-survey).
+ACS 2024 uses 2023 Census boundaries (the `census2023` data append).
+Changes include:
+  * The [`acs-social`](#social-education-veteran-status-census) field append has renamed row labels in Table #B21002 (Period of military service for veterans): "Vietnam Era" has been changed to "Vietnam War"
+  * No other ACS field appends have breaking table changes
+* [`cd120`](#congressional-districts): Updated with redistricted boundaries for California, Missouri, North Carolina, Ohio, and Utah
+* All geocoding results now include a [stable address key](#stable-address-keys) (`stable_address_key`) that uniquely identifies an address.
+Stable address keys can be used as input in any API endpoint and enable free field appends on already-geocoded addresses

 ## v1.9